 In case you’re not a fan of using a desktop device, Honey has also developed mobile apps, which are available on Android and iOS.

-Honey claims that its users save an average of $126 per year while getting an average discount of 17.9 percent per order.
+Honey claims that its users save an average of $126 per year while receiving discounts of 17.9 percent per order.

 A Short History Of Honey

 Honey, headquartered in Las Angeles, was founded in 2012 by George Ruan and Ryan Hudson.
 Prior to starting Honey, Ruan led multiple startups to exits, both as an employee and founder.

 Meanwhile, Hudson, who completed his college degree at Cornell and added an MBA from MIT later on, took the safer route.
-He held various tech and VC related positions, working as an analyst, associate, and project manager across various industries.
+He held multiple tech and VC related positions, working as an analyst, associate, and project manager across various industries.

 In the mid-2000s, he started his first business named YouShoot.
 It became the first nationwide digital camera rental service for events.
 As a result, Business Week named him one of “Top Young Entrepreneurs Of Tech” in 2005 – alongside Mark Zuckerberg.

 The idea for Honey originated when Hudson tried ordering pizza for him and his kids.
-He scoured the internet for a suitable coupon, but wasn’t able to find any suitable offer.
+He scoured the internet for a suitable coupon, but wasn’t able to find any good offer.

 Hudson and Ruan each put $50,000 into the business and developed the first working prototype within six weeks.
-The app’s launch wasn’t as sweet as Honey, though.
+The app’s launch in 2012 wasn’t as sweet as honey, though.

 The team “accidentally” launched Honey when an engineer, who was hired to help bug testing the technology, posted a link to the extension on Reddit.
 While the launch didn’t go according to plan, it became successful, nonetheless.